 Carl J. Shapiro Institute for Education and Research at Beth Israel Deaconess Medical Center

-Alan Leichtner, MD, MSHPEd; Director; Division of Gastroenterology/Nutrition
+Alan Leichtner, MD, MSHPEd; Director of the Academy for Innovation in Education; Associate Chief, Division of Gastroenterology/Nutrition

 Stuart Goldman, MD; Associate Director, Department of Psychiatry